vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/2_REALISTIC_IDEALISM.md

 T. A., Comm., 1, 108.

-For the conception of the principal power of the Parama Siva as Svātantrya, the Trika seems to be indebted to Pāṇini; because it is Pāņini, who, so far as we know at
+For the conception of the principal power of the Parama Siva as Svātantrya, the Trika seems to be indebted to Pāṇini; because it is Pāṇini, who, so far as we know at

 204